Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling / Breathability 4.0 Comfortable baseline; fabric choice dictates the ceiling
+Cooling / Breathability 4.0 Comfortable baseline; upholstery choice sets the ceiling.

-Seat Comfort 4.4 Supported lounge feel that works well for long viewing
+Seat Comfort 4.4 Supported lounge feel that worked well for long viewing.

-Back Support 4.0 Good mid-back feel, but less structured for long upright sitting
+Back Support 4.0 Good mid-back feel, but less structure for upright work.

-Seat Depth Fit 4.1 Lounge-friendly without being extreme, but still not petite-first
+Seat Depth Fit 4.1 Lounge-friendly without going extreme, though not petite-first.

-Cleaning 3.8 Standard upholstery care; not a slipcover design
+Cleaning 3.8 Standard upholstery care with no slipcover advantage.

-Overall Score 4.1 Strong modern lounge sofa with a seat-height trade-off
+Overall Score 4.1 Strong modern lounge sofa with a clear seat-height trade-off.

 The Warren Sofa